deniskup/EmergeNS/README.md

 6. In File>Global path, add the Path to Juce.

+7. Click on the top right icon: "Sign in", and select "Enable GPL Mode"

-7. Save the project
+8. Save the project in File->Save Project

-8. Make sure you have z3 installed and that the command "z3" works in your terminal.
+9. Make sure you have z3 installed (```sudo apt install z3```) and that the command "z3" works in your terminal.

 => Next steps to be done after every git pull:

-8. Compile with xcode '.../EmergenceNS/Builds/MacOSX/EmergenceNS.xcodeproj'
+8. Compile with xcode '.../EmergenceNS/Builds/MacOSX/EmergenceNS.xcodeproj' for Mac, or with ```make -j 2``` in EmergenceNS/Builds/LinuxMakefile for Linux
-/!\ Warning: on mac use version 14 or less
+/!\ Warning: on Mac use version 14 or less

 9. In case z3 is not found, specify path (e.g. /usr/local/bin/z3) in View/Settings